tokenring-ai/kubernetes/README.md

   const output = JSON.stringify(resources);
   return {
     type: 'json',
-    data: {output}
+    data: { output }
   };
 }

+const description =
+  'Lists all instances of all accessible API resource types in the configured Kubernetes cluster.
+Fetches resources from all discoverable namespaces if the service is configured to do so, or from the default/specified namespace.';

+const inputSchema = z.object({});

 export default {
-  name,
-  displayName,
-  description: 'Lists all instances of all accessible API resource types in the configured Kubernetes cluster.
-Fetches resources from all discoverable namespaces if the service is configured to do so, or from the default/specified namespace.',
-  inputSchema: z.object({}),
-  execute,
-} satisfies TokenRingToolDefinition<typeof inputSchema>;
+  name, displayName, description, inputSchema, execute, } satisfies TokenRingToolDefinition<typeof inputSchema>;
 ```